globeinteractive.com: Making the Business of Life Easier

 Globe Forums

-bullet Election Wild Cards?
+Election Wild Cards?

 What is more likely to influence voters if a federal election is indeed called: the bad news for the Liberals in the Auditor-General's Oct.
 17 HRDC scandal report, or the good news delivered in the government's mini-budget?